proycon/folia/docs/src/span_annotation_category.rst

 ===================================================================

 .. foliaspec:category_description(span)
 This category encompasses (linguistic) annotation types that span one or more structural elements.
 Examples are (Named) Entities or Multi-word Expressions, Dependency Relations, and many others.
 FoLiA implements these as a stand-off layer that refers back to the structural elements (often words/tokens).
+The layer itself is embedded in a structural level of a wider scope (such as a sentence).

 Span annotation elements are always embedded in a **layer** element, this is an element that groups span annotations of a particular annotation type and set together.
 Each annotation type has its own layer element and the layer elements